Toast-stack/SecureStack-Toolkit/README.md

 - Export data to **CSV** for external processing.

 ## **License**
 This project is licensed under the MIT License.
+This means:
+- You are free to use, modify, and distribute the code.
+- Proper attribution is required.
+See the [LICENSE](LICENSE) file for more details.

 ## **Contributing**